yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/global-apps-smart-driver.md

 1. NLBs have their own IP addresses which are different from the IP addresses of the nodes behind them.
 So applications do not have to worry about caching of the results(like DNS caching) as the resolved IP would be the NLB's IP and not the node IP.
 1. As the DB nodes hide behind the NLB, they are not directly exposed to the world providing additional security to your systems.

 One caveat is that even though NLBs are fast (can handle millions of requests per second), they sit in between the client and the DB nodes.
-This adds an additional hop for your request to get to the DB nodes.
+This is an additional hop for your request to get to the DB nodes.
 Depending on the performance needs of your application, this may be a concern.

-Most cloud providers offer NLB as a service to their users, for example, [Elastic Load balancer](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/), [Cloud Load Balancing](https://cloud.google.com/load-balancing)
+Most cloud providers offer NLB as a service to their users, for example, [Elastic Load balancer](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/), [GCP Cloud Load Balancer](https://cloud.google.com/load-balancing), [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview).

 ## Kubernetes-based global apps